What we know about the Nashville school shooting victims

 NASHVILLE, Tenn.
-(WKRN) — Just before 10:15 a.m., six people, including three children, were killed at The Covenant School, part of Covenant Presbyterian Church in the Green Hills area of Nashville.
+(WKRN) — Six people, including three children, were killed at The Covenant School, part of Covenant Presbyterian Church in the Green Hills area of Nashville on Monday.

 Those gunned down include three 9-year-olds and the headmaster of the school.

-According to Metro Nashville Police, Evelyn Dieckhaus, Hallie Scruggs, and William Kinney, all 8 or 9 years old, were killed by the shooter, who has now been identified as 28-year-old Audrey Hale.
+According to Metro Nashville Police, students Evelyn Dieckhaus, Hallie Scruggs, and William Kinney were killed by the shooter, who has now been identified as 28-year-old Audrey Hale.

 Three staff members killed have also been identified: Cynthia Peak, 61, Katherine Koonce, 60, and Mike Hill, 61.